 Developers can extend CloudShell’s capabilities to provide additional functionality for apps or physical devices by creating Shells.
 This includes providing better modeling for these types of apps or devices as well as exposing custom commands providing enhanced functionality for these Shells available to users in the sandbox.
 This area of the guide will cover the end-to-end flow of creating new Shells and deploying them to CloudShell.

 Orchestration scripts are a feature in CloudShell which allows implementing sandbox workflows.
 CloudShell has built in flows for setup and teardown, which ensure sandbox apps and resources are powered on and connected without having to add additional code.
 Users can extend or fork these scripts, as well as implement additional workflows for save/restore, scaling, or more use case specific workflows for anything from performance testing to failover simulation or traffic generation.

-This area will examine how CloudShell can be used in conjunction with other DevOps tools and as a part of the DevOps pipeline.
-This includes the available APIs as well as existing Open Source projects for integrating CloudShell with other products.
+This area examines how CloudShell can be used in conjunction with other DevOps tools and within the DevOps pipeline.
+This includes CloudShell’s APIs as well as existing Open Source projects for integrating CloudShell with other products.

 Where to go next

 The Setting Up the Development IDE section contains important information for tooling and infrastructure you should install before starting development.

 You can then proceed to any one of the development areas described above: